taverntesting/taverntesting.github.io/examples.md

 $ flask run
 ```

 There are two key things to test here: first, that it successfully doubles numbers and second, that it returns the correct error codes and messages.
 To do this we will write two tests, one for the success case and one for the error case.
-Each test can contain one or more step, and each step has a name, a request and an expected response.
+Each test can contain one or more steps, and each step has a name, a request and an expected response.

 ```yaml
 # test_server.tavern.yaml